maxng07/Emulating-TCP_UDP-Client/README.md

 echo -n "test out the server" | nc -v localhost 80

-versus running tcpclient.go with punted text content
+versus running tcpclient.go with punted text content.

-tcpdump on tcp port 80 with snaplength of 1500 for 20 packet, verbose (vvv) sudo tcpdump -i en0 -vvv -s 1500 -X -c 20 port 80
+tcpdump on tcp port 80 with snaplength of 1500 for 20 packet, verbose (vvv)

+sudo tcpdump -i en0 -vvv -s 1500 -X -c 20 port 80

 The differences are highlighted in the tcpdump packet capture.
 You can view the pcap using wireshark.
 The connection emulate port 80 but it is not actually sending any HTTP.
 With tcpclient.go, because the session is preserve, the remote server responded with a HTTP error.
 A HTTP server will expect HTTP messages.
 Some HTTP servers from testing, closes the connection upon receiving an invalid message, while others could still be waiting.
 The former could work to remove exhausting TCP sockets/memory and avoids invalid TCP session dangling.